crustio/crust-extension/README.md

 - NodeJS >= v11
 - Yarn latest

+### Installation with zip

+Download extension zip file from https://github.com/crustio/crust-extension/releases
+- Unzip the zip file downloaded
+- Open chrome browser and Go to chrome://extensions
+- Enable developer mode
+- Click "Load Unpacked Extension"
+- Navigate to the unzipped folder and click Ok to install the extension

 ### Installation

 Execute the following to clone, install dependencies, and run a development server: